-CORVALLIS, Ore. – A new analysis suggests that large-scale wave energy systems developed in the Pacific Northwest should be comparatively steady, dependable and able to be integrated into the overall energy grid at lower costs than some other forms of alternative energy, including wind power.
+CORVALLIS, Ore. – A analysis suggests that large-scale wave energy systems are it.
+For they are so the next wave.
+All developed in the Pacific Northwest.
+For it should be comparatively steady.
+That’s as well as dependable.
+Yet most importantly able to be integrated now today.
+Yes folks into the overall energy grid.
+Moreover at lower costs.
+That’s than some other forms of alternative energy.
+Especially cheaper than wind power.

 For the entire release at OSU College of Engineering